sathaiahchippa/GradleTestPoc/README.md

 ./gradlew connectedAndroidTestItsDebug
 ```

-Unit tests can be ran using one of the following:
+Unit tests can be run using one of the following:

 ```
 ./gradlew test